xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 ## Quick Start

 ### Simulation in Matlab
-If you want to check how VSDS controller works in controlling a simple second-order Dynamical Systems(DS), please run script [gp_vsds](../Data_Analysis/01_Implementation/gp_vsds.m), and the profiles of the path, velocity, accleration of the controlled system are shown.
+If you want to check how VSDS controller works in controlling a simple second-order Dynamical Systems(DS), please run script [gp_vsds](../Data_Analysis/01_Implementation/gp_vsds.m).
+The profiles of the path, velocity, accleration of the controlled system are shown.
 You can also check the performance of using VSDS controller in controlling other DS.

 ### Simulation in Gazebo

-### Build the package
+#### Build the package

 * download this package into the workspace `catkin_ws` (user-defined, any other workspace is fine).
 * cd to the directory `catkin_ws`